 While there are plenty of excellent third-party weather apps out there, the only one compatible with Siri used to be the stock Weather app.
 That's changed — with Siri Shortcuts, you can use your weather app of choice — assuming compatibility — with Siri, to get updates, check tomorrow's weather, whatever you'd like to know.

 In the same vein, you can set up your favorite email app to work with Siri, over the stock Mail app.
 If you prefer to use, say, Spark as your email client, you can set it up to open a folder, search your archives, or compose a new email, including specificity for contact(s), subject, body, and signature.
 Each client may differ in what you can do with Siri.
 However, it's all in the name of customization — you choose what works best for you.

 While Apple Maps is significantly better than the flop it was upon release, you might be partial to other apps such as Google Maps or Waze.
-Fear not — Siri is no longer tied to Apple Maps in iOS 12.
+Fear not — Siri is no longer tied to Apple Maps.
 You can set either of the other two popular third-party navigation apps to the digital assistant in the Shortcuts app.

 At the end of the day, there are too many different types of apps you can use with Siri to list here.
 If an app's developers make it possible, you can use that app with Siri instead of an equivalent stock app.

 There's an app for that.
 No, really, there is.
 With over 2.1 million titles as of March 2018, it's hard to imagine there not being an app to solve any given problem.
 With all those apps comes personalization.
 Apps are designed to solve problems for all users, but that doesn't mean you can't add your spin to things.